-The Pulsar brand has been around for long, and the Pulsar 180 was one of the first performance oriented motorcycles in India.
+The Pulsar 180 was one of the first performance oriented motorcycles in India.
 The performance of the first Pulsar 180 was unprecedented, and the motorcycle soon attained legendary status.
-Though the Pulsar 180 has undergone numerous changes over the years, cosmetically and mechanically, its legacy has lived strong.
+Though the Pulsar 180 has undergone numerous changes over the years, both cosmetically and mechanically, its legacy has lived strong.